Cucumber in Rust 0.7 – Beginner’s Tutorial

 A Quick PSA about My Testing Life

 Hey testing world, this is a short update about what’s going on in Floh’s testing life.
 You might have noticed that it was quite silent in here for a few weeks.
 This is because I had to learn.
 A lot.
-But thankfully it paid off:
+But thankfully it paid off: I passed the exam for the ISTQB© Certified Tester Advanced Level – Test Manager.

 Actually I wanted to wait for the Acclaim Badge to be issued, but it seems it takes a while.
 Therefore, here’s the announcement.
-Once I get the badge, you can find it on my business profiles here.
+Once I get the badge, you can find it on my business profiles page.

 What did i get out of it?